International Foundation Programme - Business and Law

 All students will study the following modules:

 This module is designed to help you to meet the English level needed for both the International Foundation Programme and your undergraduate degree, and to give you the tools you need to become an independent language learner.
-It will teach you how to learn the language for academic study, take responsibility for your own language learning, and gain the habits of continuous learning which you will need in your undergraduate program.
+It will teach you how to learn language for academic study, take responsibility for your own language learning, and gain the habits of continuous learning which you will need on your undergraduate program.

 You will learn to develop your: